andela-jwan/rails_testing_with_capybara/README.md

     Run our tests.
 Our tests now pass.
 That's how you TDD with Capybara.

+#### Recap

+    We learned how to:
+    1) Start with a Capybara feature/integration test to drive our development.
+    2) Drop down to lower level tests when we encounter small problems in our high-level test.
+In this instance, we needed to create models and associations, both of which required their own tests before we could continue our high-level test.
+    3) Create models using generators, and validations.
+    4) Use RSpec

     If there are any bugs to this tutorial, feel free to contact:
     [Jeffrey Wan](https://www.linkedin.com/pub/jeffrey-wan/18/23/a1b)